caroldaniel/42sp-cursus-born2beroot/CentOS-en.md

 	<b>Package Management</b>
 </h2>

-Up until a while ago, `YUM` (Yellowdog Updater, Modified) was the official package manager for `RPM` (Red Hat Package Manager) based Linux distros (such as Fedora and RHEL).
+Up until a while ago, `YUM` (Yellowdog Updater, Modified) was the official high-level package manager for `RPM` (Red Hat Package Manager) based Linux distros (such as Fedora and RHEL).

 Now, as of `CentOS Linux 8` distro and all its upstreams, `DNF` (Dandified YUM) became the new, upgraded and stable package manager, correcting some of its predecessors faults and errors, and presenting a better dependency management, better perfomance and better memory consumption.